 Verse 9, "Then one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, "Come, I will show you the bride, the Lamb's wife."
 And he carried me away in the Spirit to a great and high mountain, and showed me the great city, the holy Jerusalem, descending out of heaven from God, having the glory of God."
-This was a spectacular sight.
-John is repositioned on a high mountain to get a panoramic view of heaven.
-And he sees heaven as a hustling, bustling, "great city."
+This was a spectacular sight, John is repositioned on a high mountain to get a panoramic view of heaven.
+He sees heaven as a hustling, bustling city - "the great city."

-Here on Earth, we sometimes begrudge city life.

-Cities become an incubator for all that's bad in the world - crime, poverty, congestion, noise, pollution.
-We romanticize moving to the more pristine countryside...

-But apparently, God likes the city.
-Cities bring people together.
+On Earth we sometimes begrudge city life.
+Cities are seen as incubators for what's bad in the world - crime, poverty, congestion, noise, pollution.
+We romanticize the more pristine countryside.
+But evidently, God likes the city.
+Cities bring folks together.
 They spawn culture and creativity.
-New ideas bubble up in the city.
-There's excitement in the streets.
+New ideas bubble up in the larger cities.

 And this is what heaven is like.
-Don't think of heaven as a bank of fluffy, puffy cumulus clouds.
-For all eternity, we'll live in a city that never sleeps...
-You and I were not created for the isolation of the country.
-God designed us for community - for the buzz of city-life.
+Don't think of heaven as a bank of fluffy, puffy cumulous clouds.
+For all eternity, the Lamb houses His wife in a city that never sleeps...
+We were not created for the isolation of the country.
+God designed us for community - for city-life.

-We'll see later that aspects of the New Jerusalem are more like a garden.
+We'll see later, aspects of the New Jerusalem are more like a garden.
 Heaven is a city with lots of green space.
 But God's garden is in the midst of a city.

 John sees this holy city descending out of heaven.
-What happens to it after its descent, he doesn't say...

-Does it hover between Heaven and Earth as a celestial satellite?
-Does it take a parallel orbit with the New Earth?...
-Does a new Earth even have an orbit?...
+What happens to it after its descent?
+He doesn't say.
+Does it hover between Heaven and Earth as a satellite?
+Does it maintain a parallel orbit with the New Earth?...
+Does the new Earth even have an orbit?...

-We know this new Earth doesn't revolve around the sun, for verse 23 says there is no sun... "the Lamb is its light."
+We know this new Earth doesn't revolve around the sun, for verse 23 tells us there is no sun... "the Lamb is its light."
 In eternity everything revolves around Jesus!

-One of the certainties we do glean from this picture of the city is its beauty and color...
+One of the certainties we do glean of this city is its beauty and color...
 Verse 11, "Her light was like a most precious stone, like a jasper stone, clear as crystal."
-Heaven is like a gemstone.
-Think of a twinkling diamond on the black cloth of huge expanse!
+Heaven is like a gemstone - like a twinkling diamond!

 "Also she had a great and high wall with twelve gates, and twelve angels at the gates..."
-Like ancient cities, heaven has a wall with gates and foundations.
+Like ancient cities, heaven has a wall with gates, and foundations, and guards at the gates.
+It's sentinels are angels!